apache/cordova-docs/docs/en/3.0.0/guide/platforms/blackberry/index.md

 emulator, but additional emulators are [available through BlackBerry](http://us.blackberry.com/developers/resources/simulators.jsp).

-While in your project directory, in command prompt type `./cordova/run <target>`.
-Replace `<target>` with either `qnx`, `playbook`, or `blackberry`.
-Note, for BlackBerry 10 and PlayBook, the emulator virtual image must already be started.
-For example...
+From your project directory, type `./cordova/run <target>`, replacing `<target>` with either `qnx`, `playbook`, or `blackberry`.
+Note that for BlackBerry 10 and PlayBook, the emulator virtual image must already be started.

+See the following for more information:

 * [BlackBerry PlayBook](https://developer.blackberry.com/html5/documentation/using_the_tablet_simulator_1866980_11.html)